AdaCore/training_material/courses/spark_for_ada_programmers/060_contracts.rst

    .. code:: Ada

       procedure Push (This : in out Stack; Value : Content) is begin
          -- Same semantics but also can be enabled/disabled pragma Assert (not Full (This));
-         ... code that only works if the stack is not full ... end Push;
+         -- Code that only works if the stack is not full ... end Push;

 * Both raise `Assertion_Error` if expression is False